 Get away from pre-packed meats – build a connection to the food you eat, maybe even hunt yourself

 The problem I see nowadays is that many of us, me definitely included, have no connection to food, nor to the rites of hunting or killing an animal.
 Buying a pack of ground beef for 5$ is a whole ‘nother story than getting your meat from a friendly producer around the corner or by yourself.
 Plus, buying half a cow in bulk might even be at the same costs as buying conventional, badly raised meat.
-In the end with buying products, we make a vote and money is our voice.
-By supporting local farmers and getting away from unethically, mass-produced meat we help the environment, get much better quality and support our local community rather than Monsanto or Nestlé.
+At the end, with buying products, we make a vote and money is our voice.
+By supporting local farmers and getting away from unethically, mass-produced meat we help the environment, get much better quality, and support our local community rather than Monsanto or Nestlé.

 Eating Animals is what made us Human